JetLagUK/BFZ1-Google-Docs-Code/README.md

 - No element of this code, or usage tests, have been optimised for mobile use.
 PC is recommended.

 # How it Works
 Assuming no changes to the code are made and set up correctly, the code is run every minute, or, when the sync button is clicked in Google Sheets.
 It iterates all shapes in the Google Slides, if the name of a shape in the AltText field matches exactly with a field in Column A (`nameShape`), it will apply the colour of Column H (`val`) if defined.
+Because row 1 is a header row, A1 and H1 are ignored.

 # Set Up
 This section will set up and link the code and documents.
 A test example will also be provided which will be run using the exact code as presented.